 The ECS plays a critical roll in homeostasis for all vertebrate species as it is widespread throughout the animal kingdom.
 The main components of the ECS are:

 - Cannabinoid receptors found on the surface of cells.

 - Endocannabinoids, small molecules that activate cannabinoid receptors.

-- Metabolic enzymes that break down endocannabinoids after they are used.
+- Metabolic enzymes break down endocannabinoids after they are used.

-Cannabinoid receptors are found on the surface of the cell.
+Found on the surface of the cell are Cannabinoid receptors.
 Their job?
 To be aware of what is going on outside the cell and alert the inside of the cell if there is a change in conditions around the cell.
 Once alerted the cell engages the appropriate cellular response.

 Though there are several cannabinoid receptors the two most studied are the CB1 and CB2 receptors.
 CB1 receptors are the most abundant receptor types in the brain.
 These are the receptors that interact with THC, the psychoactive chemical in cannabis, to produce the “high” effect.
 CB2 receptors are more abundant outside of the nervous system, in places like the immune system.
 However, both receptors are found throughout the body.